 - He/she should be fluent in English and/or French, while knowledge of other UN languages is considered an asset.

 Candidates should also have a supporting letter from their NHRIs and be committed to imparting the knowledge and experience obtained during their fellowship to colleagues within the NHRI upon their return.
+For those candidates who have already applied pursuant to our earlier announcement and were not selected should apply again if still interested in the Programme.

 - Respective NHRI will be responsible to cover the round trip air ticket, health insurance and the entitled salary of the selected fellow during the entire fellowship programme.